outdreamer/build-a-cure-1/docs/problem_solving_matching.md

       - translation of the problem space into solution space (matching intent direction)
       - filtering of solution space
       - finding of optimal solution trajectory (or set of solution trajectories)

+  VII.
+Modeling gaps in Problem Space System as Solutions

+    1. posit the existence & structure of missing objects (like variables, rules, types, intents) by inferring missing objects implied by structures

+      - examples:
+        - a square or any shape with symmetries around a central axis implies the existence of a central point